 The upcoming amendments should significantly impact upon the attitudes and protocols of most businesses.

 You should consider steps or policies that your business can take or develop to ensure compliance with the new privacy provisions.
-For further information on how the amendments could affect your business, please contact Lan Lam or Ralph Bönig.

 This Alert is intended as general information only.
 It does not purport to be comprehensive advice or legal advice.
 Readers must seek professional advice before acting in relation to these matters.